JesseRMeyer/Norns/README.md

 The few minimal tests are always ran with address and undefined sanitizers enabled as part of the build step.

-A few common or more recent ideas not explored:
+A few common or more recent ideas not explored deeply, if at all:

 Exceptions.
 They are disabled at the compiler flag level.
 While I do have serious reservations about the use of exceptions for the purpose of handling